datacarpentry/astronomy-python/_episodes/03-motion.md

-In this section we'll see operations for selecting columns and rows from an Astropy `Table`.
+In this episode, we will see operations for selecting columns and rows from an Astropy `Table`.
 You can find more information about these operations in the [Astropy documentation](https://docs.astropy.org/en/stable/table/access_table.html).